tsnellgrove/dark_castle/castle_doc.md

 +++ Documentation +++

-Version 1.0 Known Limitations
-- Only 2 word sentences... adjectives are connected to nouns using "_"
-- No prepositions
-- Only one timer active at a time (is this still true??)
-- If you attack the hedgehog while it's eating the stale_biscuts simply vanish

 Program approach:
 - The coding style (for better or worse) is nearly 'anti-object-oriented'
 - Verbs are the central construct of the code